snowplow/marketing-attribution-accelerator/content/tracking/tracking_1.md

 #### **Step 3:** Configure the tracker to use the `EcommercePlugin`

-To allow the tracker to use ecommerce methods from the `EcommercePlugin`, you need to include during the initialization of the tracker.
+To allow the tracker to use e-commerce methods from the `EcommercePlugin`, you need to include during the initialization of the tracker.
 By adding it on the `plugins` array, you gain access to the full functionality:

 ```javascript
 import { newTracker } from "@snowplow/browser-tracker";